Washingtonian's 2020 Vice Presidential Debate Drinking Game

 - Debate officials realize it’s insane to not have Pence quarantining given his attendance at the Amy Coney Barrett Rose Garden ceremony and cancel the whole thing

+Click here to download a printable PDF of the Washingtonian VP Debate Drinking Game:

-Click here to download a printable version of the Washingtonian VP Debate Bingo Board.
+Click here to download a printable version of the Washingtonian VP Debate Bingo Board: